 On the other hand, a saree for formal occasions like a business meeting would have to be more sophisticated and subtle.
 A stiff Tussar silk saree would be a great option for those busy work meetings where looking smart is essential.
 Cotton, raw silk and chiffon are all suitable fabric options for formal occasions.
 The designs for such saris are usually quite simple and minimalistic.

 The most ornate and beautiful options can be found in the sarees for wedding occasion collections.
 These are meant to be worn during the wedding and associated events, and are hence equal parts traditional and glamorous.
 The type worn really depends on the cultural expectations and the kind of occasion it is.
-For instance, a saree for a wedding occasion like a cocktail party is generally quite modern and glamorous.
+For instance, Indian wedding saree for occasion like a cocktail party is generally quite modern and glamorous.
 Women can get away with daringly cut blouses, trendy, translucent fabrics like supernet and tissue and unusual drapes.
 On the other hand, for the main wedding ceremony, traditional sarees are the norm.
 Wedding occasion sarees are often the regional sarees that have been worn by people at weddings for many decades or even centuries.
 For instance, in Tamil Nadu, Kanchivaram sarees are the norm at the wedding not only for the bride but also for the close friends and family members.
 In states like Uttar Pradesh and Bengal, Banarasi silk sarees are the norm, while in Gujarat, Panetar or Patola sarees are the most popular.

 Of course, there is many a saree for all occasions; such a garment would be versatile enough to complement parties, gatherings, weddings and ceremonies.
 Certain distinct traditional types like Bandhani sarees, Mysore silk sarees, Chanderi work sarees and Jamdani sarees are all beautiful, comfortable and imminently stylish.
 They can hence be worn for a variety of special occasions.